njgreen3/Thesis/README.md

 __images__ directory will contain images.
 Does not exist yet.

-__old__ directory contains some old versions of file before I started using real version control/git.
+__old__ directory contains some old versions of files before I started using real version control/git.

 There are probably several methods to generate a pdf.
 Here is one:
 To generate a .dvi on a linux system from scratch run "latex NG_Thesis.tex" once to generate the apropirate .aux files.